groupdocs/docs.groupdocs.com/content/annotation-net/release-notes/release-notes-2018/groupdocs.annotation-for-.net-18.6-release-notes.md

 ## Public API and Backward Incompatible Changes

-This section lists public API changes that were introduced in GroupDocs.Annotation for .NET 18.6.
+{{< alert style="info" >}}This section lists public API changes that were introduced in GroupDocs.Annotation for .NET 18.6.
 It includes not only new and obsoleted public methods, but also a description of any changes in the behavior behind the scenes in GroupDocs.Annotation which may affect existing code.
-Any behavior introduced that could be seen as a regression and modifies existing behavior is especially important and is documented here.
+Any behavior introduced that could be seen as a regression and modifies existing behavior is especially important and is documented here.{{< /alert >}}

 1. Added new types of annotations for Diagrams (Watermark, Point)

     **C#**

+    ```csharp
     using System;
     using System.Collections.Generic;
     using System.IO;